Skip to content

 How does the Health Equity & Disparities track differ from the IM/MPH track at Kaiser Oakland ?

-Health Equity & Disparities track residents spend over a third of their 3-year residency training in community settings, truly experiencing the ‘best of both worlds’ clinical practices at Kaiser Permanente and in several FQHCs in the East Bay.
-As a Health Equity & Disparities resident, you will learn the intricacies of different systems of care delivery by managing longitudinal panels of patients at both Kaiser and at our community partner, Lifelong Medical, an FQHC in Oakland, and have unique access to rotations such as San Quentin Prison.
-In this track, if you are interested in scholarly activity you will work with mentors in the Disparities division of the Kaiser Division of Research.
-Upon completing training in the Health Equity and Disparities track, you will be a well-trained internal medicine physician able to care for underserved and vulnerable populations and actively address the multi-level factors that influence health disparities in the communities you will serve.
+• The IM Health Equity & Disparities track is a three-year program in which residents spend over a third of their residency in underserved community settings, truly experiencing clinical practices at Kaiser and in several FQHCs in the East Bay.
+As a Health Equity & Disparities resident, you will learn the intricacies of different systems of care delivery by serving as the primary care physician for longitudinal panels of patients at both Kaiser and at our community partner, Lifelong Medical Care, an FQHC in Oakland.
+Residents in the Health Equity & Disparities track also have had unique access to community rotations such as San Quentin Rehabilitation Center, Native American Health Center, La Clinica de la Raza, Asian Health Services, Baywell Health, Clinic by the Bay , and other FQHCs.
+While Categorical and IM/MPH residents have access to some community rotations, the extent of involvement and the capability of serving as a primary care provider in the community are unique aspects of the Health Equity & Disparities track In this track, if you are interested in scholarly activity you will work with research mentors at the Kaiser Permanente Northern California Division of Research, including those whose research portfolio focuses on addressing health disparities.
 You will have dedicated mentoring by faculty who are passionate about diversity and eliminating disparities and who are engaged in community advocacy and policy initiatives.

 How does the schedule of the Health Equity & Disparities track differ from that of the traditional categorical residents?

-- will follow panels of patients longitudinally at both an FQHC community site and at Kaiser Oakland and will be well-versed in the intricacies of providing medical care in various health care systems
+• will follow panels of patients longitudinally at both an FQHC community site and at Kaiser Oakland and will be well-versed in the intricacies of providing medical care in various health care systems

-- will spend more time in community sites
+• will spend more time in community sites

 Is there a separate application process for the Health Equity and Disparities track?